HackThisSite/CryptoPaste/README.md

       }
 </pre>

+# Upgrade

+Any time you upgrade, you must make sure to flush the `cache/twig/` folder of all content (minus the `.placeholder` file, of course).

 # TODO
 - (**Need Help!**) Tidy up all code and add testing
 - (**Need Help!**) Fix the UI to have better responsive scaling and other improvements